-10 months ago, on October 30th 2020, I was publishing my first game on Steam “Extortion”, it’s a game where you’re playing an computer engineer which is blackmailed and forced to hack some servers.
+10 months ago, on October 30th, 2020, I published my first game on Steam “Extortion”, it’s a game where you’re playing a computer engineer who is being blackmailed and forced to hack some servers.

-After few demands, I decided to write a small article about every steps from preparation to publish of my game, and the following months.
+After a few demands, I decided to write a small article about every step from preparation to publishing of my game, and the following months.

 Project genesis

-Extortion was born late februrary 2020 during “Not a Gamejam”, a GameJam created by the french development server called “Not A Name”.
-This GameJam lasted 2 weeks, and made me create the begin of the game’s story, which is now the story of the game Demo.
-I liked this project and decided to continue development during the following months, then to publish it on Steam.
+Extortion was born in late February 2020 during “Not a Gamejam”, a GameJam created by the French development server called “Not A Name”.
+This GameJam lasted 2 weeks and made me create the beginning of the game’s story, which is now the story of the game Demo.
+I liked this project and decided to continue development during the following months, and then publish it on Steam.

-To the orginal 15 minutes gameplay chapter, I added 7 other chapters which compiles in a full story.
+To the original 15-minute gameplay chapter, I added 7 other chapters which compile into a full story.

 Preparing Steam publishing

-Until june 2017, Steam was validating games publication through Steam Greenlight, a plateform where community was (in)validating games based on their interest.
+Until June 2017, Steam was validating games through Steam Greenlight, a platform where the community was (in)validating games based on their interest.
 Since Greenlight’s stop, we now use Steam Direct.

-Steam direct is now simplier, and follow few steps:
+Steam Direct is now simpler, and follows these steps:

 Marketing and wishlist

-A very important thing about game publishing, is to advertise the game.
-We often want to begin advertising when the game is about to be released, when we have full game potential to show, but it’s a mistake.
+A very important thing about game publishing is to advertise the game.
+We often want to begin advertising when the game is about to be released when we have full game potential to show, but it’s a mistake.
 You have to build a community around the game from development start to gain more and more wishlists on Steam.
-Whislists are a very important metric when launching a game.
+Wishlists are a very important metric when launching a game.

-You have to keep in mind that wishlist conversion rate of a game is really low.
-It’s often only few percent, maximum 15-20% for games that are really attractive.
-Indeed, a 10 000 people wishlist will only be converted in few hundred copies sold.
+You have to keep in mind that the wishlist conversion rate of a game is really low.
+It’s often only between a few percent and a few dozen for really attractive games.
+Indeed, a 10,000-person wishlist will only be converted into a few hundred copies sold.

-Warning: A game that is not selling on the first week is dead.
-There are some exceptions like Among us, but it had a big and sudden communication from Twitch, but it’s pretty uncommon.
+Warning: A game that is not selling in the first week is dead.
+There are some exceptions like Among Us, but it had a big and sudden communication from Twitch, but it’s pretty uncommon.

-On the Extortion side, I got a conversion rate around 8% on the first week, which represent around 40 of the 103 copies sold on this period.
+On the Extortion side, I got a conversion rate of around 8% in the first week, which represents around 40 of the 103 copies sold in this period.

-Like said before, it’s really important to communicate during the whole development duration.
+As said before, it’s really important to communicate during the whole development duration.
 But, the way to communicate and the frequency are as important.
-You should use animated images (GIF, webp, short videos) instead of pictures, because it attract the attention.
-You have also to communicate often - even if that’s just a picture - at least once a week.
+You should use animated images (GIF, webp, short videos) instead of pictures because they attract attention.
+You also have to communicate often - even if that’s just a picture - at least once a week.

 On Twitter: Using #screenshotsaturday or #wip, for example.
-You can also use some common hashtag - that are retweeted by specialized bots and game studios.
-Those hashtags are: #gamedev, #indiedev, #indiegame, #indie, #IndieGameDev, … You give a short descrption, a link, and of course, a GIF.
+You can also use some common hashtags - that are retweeted by specialized bots and game studios.
+Those hashtags are #gamedev, #indiedev, #indiegame, #indie, #IndieGameDev, … You give a short description, a link, and of course, a GIF.

-On Reddit: In the subreddits like: r/IndieDev, r/IndieGaming, r/playmygame (this one only if you have a free demo or a free game), … It’s important to follow each subreddit rules.
-For example, some are limiting paying games, post frequency, or even when to post.
-Like Twitter, use a GIF or a short vidéo, and post links in the comments.
+On Reddit: In subreddits like: r/IndieDev, r/IndieGaming, and r/playmygame (this one only if you have a free demo or a free game), … It’s important to follow each subreddit rules.
+For example, some are limiting paying games, posting frequency, or even when to post.
+Like Twitter, use a GIF or a short video, and post links in the comments.

-On Imgur: By giving few tags about your game type (or generic ones like “gamedev” by default), talking about and describing your picture, don’t hesitate to talk about your content !
+On Imgur: By giving a few tags about your game type (or generic ones like “gamedev” by default), talking about and describing your picture, don’t hesitate to talk about your content!

-In your favorite communities: Share around you, talking or writing, but always following theses communities rules.
-The objective is to have a know game !
+In your favorite communities: Share around you, talking or writing, but always follow these communities’ rules.
+The objective is to have people know about your game!

-Take care of selfpromotion abuse !
-On Reddit, but also on Imgur and other platforms, avoid only publishing self promotional content.
-There’s a nice article about that on Reddit Wiki especially about the 1/10 rule.
+Take care of self-promotion abuse!
+On Reddit, but also Imgur and other platforms, avoid only publishing self-promotional content.
+There’s a nice article about that on Reddit Wiki, especially about the 1/10 rule.

 Conditions around Steam publishing

-Unlike some other platforms - like Epic Games for example - there’s no exclusive rights when using Steam.
+Unlike some other platforms - like Epic Games for example - there are no exclusive rights when using Steam.
 But there are some rules: having the same price everywhere, and updating/releasing at the same time as other platforms.

-On the financial side, Steam take a part of your revenues (after removing VAT) of 30% for revenues between 0 and 1 million dollars, 25% between 1 and 50 millions, and 20% over 50 millions.
-Steam manage itself VAT payments and money exchange; you don’t have to think about that.
+On the financial side, Steam takes a part of your revenues (after removing VAT) of 30% for revenues between 0 and 1 million dollars, 25% between 1 and 50 million, and 20% over 50 million.
+Steam manages VAT payments and currency exchange; you don’t have to think about that.

-Steam let you get freely as many game keys as you want.
-You can sell them, give to press, influencers, testers, and so on.
-I personaly used them to make some people test Extortion before release and to give game copies when participating to a game award (but I wasn’t qualified).
+Steam lets you get freely as many game keys as you want.
+You can sell them, and give them to the press, influencers, testers, and so on.
+I personally used them to make some people test Extortion before release and to give game copies when participating in a game award (but I wasn’t qualified).

-There’s also Steam Curatiors, you can give them copies of your games and they will test and review your game.
-They might even test your game on Twitch !
-Curators system is safer than giving keys because they can’t sell those copies.
+There are also Steam Curatiors, you can give them copies of your games and they will test and review your game.
+They might even test your game on Twitch!
+The curators’ system is safer than giving keys because they can’t sell those copies.

-Steam only pay with dollars currency, using SWIFT payments.
-You’ll need a bank account that accept dollars and doesn’t take too much percentage when converting currencies (if you need to convert) or because of foreign payments.
+Steam only pays with dollar currency, using SWIFT payments.
+You’ll need a bank account that accepts dollars and doesn’t take too much percentage when converting currencies (if you need to convert) or because of foreign payments.

-I don’t advise using standard banks (at least in France, where I experimented that), because my own bank took 14% on my first payment (that’s a lot !).
-It’s often better to use a specialised service like Wise (Ex-TransferWise).
+I don’t advise using standard banks (at least in France, where I experimented with that), because my own bank took 14% on my first payment (that’s a lot !).
+It’s often better to use a specialized service like Wise (Not sponsored btw, I just had a good experience with them).

 Payment are done when you reach $100, 30 days after the end of the month that reached that money.
 You can also raise the minimum amount to optimize bank costs.